-Money Matters is a program designed to improve your financial habits.
+Money Matters is an online program designed to improve your financial habits.
 Through this course, you will gain money management skills and build knowledge you can share with your family and friends.
-The course is offered both online and through county Extension offices.
+The course can be completed through online self-study only or online self-study with financial coaching by a UW-Extension educator.

 - Your Financial Strengths